347956/JPOGTrex/Plugin/Thunderstore/README.md

 - Make the T-rex's collision boxes better
 - Make the hit detection of the T-rex better
 - Fix the running animation for the T-rex.
 For some reason the T-rex's right foot has a strange animation when running.
-- Add adrenaline effext to players that are seen moving by the T-rex
+- Add adrenaline effect to players that are seen moving by the T-rex
 - Add more configurable properties to the T-rex (speed, vision range, hunger level, etc.)

 ## Source 🌐
 The source code for the T-rex can be found on my [GitHub](https://github.com/347956/JPOGTrex).
 If you are making your own enemy for Lethal Company, feel free to take a look at the code and get some inspiration.

 ## JPOGT-rex assets 📦
-All assets (model, textures, animations and some audio) are from the game Jurassic Park Opertion Genesis.
+All assets (model, textures, animations and some audio) are from the game Jurassic Park Operation Genesis.
 I also used some audio form the T-rex from the game Primal Carnage: Extinction